rogerbinns/apsw/doc/shell.rst

 Commands
 ========

-In addition to executing SQL, these are the commands available:
+In addition to executing SQL, these are the commands available with their short help description.
+Use `.help *command*` eg (`.help autoimport`) to get more detailed information.

 .. help-begin: